1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 182

-> Chapter, is one in nature with the
+> Chapter, is one of the energies or natures of the

 > superior nature, the living entity, has been in contact